 What is the minimum undergraduate Grade Point Average (GPA) needed to apply to the undergraduate major?

 There is currently no minimum undergraduate Grade Point Average (GPA) needed to apply to the undergraduate major.
-However, a master’s degree is required to practice as a speech-language pathologist and a professional doctorate degree is required to practice as an audiologist.
+However, a master’s degree is required to practice as a certified speech-language pathologist and a professional doctorate degree is required to practice as an audiologist.
 Graduate programs generally will not accept students who have less than a 3.0 grade point average for all college courses.

 What is the graduate degree that Armstrong Offers?

 The Communication Sciences & Disorders Program offers a Master of Sciences degree in Communication Sciences and Disorders with a major in Speech-Language Pathology.
 The speech-language pathology graduate degree program is designed to lead to professional licensure by the State of Georgia in Speech-Language Pathology as well as certification by the American Speech-Language-Hearing Association.